Ekkehard-Schulze/precision-temperature-logger/README.md

 temperature monitoring in incubators or lab rooms.

-- Four miniature 7 x 5 mm sized custom printed breakout circuit boards for wire-attached TMP117A sensors.
+- Four 7 x 5 mm sized custom printed breakout circuit boards for wire-attached TMP117A sensors.
 These act as probes in laboratory applications, for example for usage in agar plates or liquid samples.